"Why the Hell isn't this on DVD yet?" ---- Number 47

 Why it should be on DVD:

 A very well done period comedy, Wheeler and Woolsey’s finest cinematic hour, and yet another reminder of just how sexy AND hilarious Thelma Todd was.
-I mentioned that I prefer it to DEVIL’S BROTHER, and IMO it’s also arguably better than Laurel and Hardy's later BOHEMIAN GIRL.
+I mentioned that I prefer it to DEVIL’S BROTHER, and IMO it’s also funnier than Laurel and Hardy's later BOHEMIAN GIRL.

 Here’s hoping that the Warner Archive is eventually able to get this one out on DVD: I mean, if MEET THE BARON and SPEAK EASILY (just to name two) are available, there certainly should be room for this one.
 As Brian Paige astutely noted in the comments below, Warner has started the long-overdue process of getting W&W's peak period out with the double feature GIRL CRAZY/PEACH O'RENO, the first "official" DVD release.
 Hopefully there's a couple more to follow.